Speeding Up the NSGA-II via Dynamic Population Sizes: Preliminaries

 \subsubsection{Empty Intervals}

-Given a population~$P$ of individuals that does not cover the Pareto front of~\omm, we are interested in the consecutive objective values of the Pareto front that are not in~$P$.
-We call these intervals empty, and we define them formally further below.
-The classic \NSGAtwo that uses the current crowding distance (explained in more detail in the section on the classic \NSGAtwo) has the useful property that empty intervals (for \omm) do not increase over time and even reduce quickly in time, if the population size is large enough and if the algorithm's parent population contains the all-zeros bit string ($0^n$) as well as the all-ones bit string ($1^n$).
-Note that the objective values of~$0^n$ and~$1^n$ are the two extreme points of the Pareto front of \omm.
+Given a population~$P$ of individuals not covering the Pareto front of the chosen benchmark, we are interested in the consecutive objective values of the Pareto front that are not in~$P$.
+We call these intervals \emph{empty}, defining them formally below.
+The classic \NSGAtwo that uses the current crowding distance (details in Section~\ref{sec:static_nsgaII}) has the useful property that empty intervals (for \omm) do not increase over time and even reduce quickly in time, if the population size is large enough and if the algorithm's parent population contains the all-zeros bit string ($0^n$) as well as the all-ones bit string ($1^n$).
+Note that the objective values of~$0^n$ and~$1^n$ are the two extreme points of the Pareto front of both \omm and \ojzjk.
 Considering such populations is vital for our runtime analysis.

-In order to allow the comparison of empty intervals among different populations, we follow the definition of \citet{ZhengD24teco} and define a fixed number of~$n$ empty intervals for any population, based on the points $\{i - 0.5 \mid i \in [n]\}$ in the space~$[0, n]$ of the first objective of \omm.
+In the interest of clarity, we here only define empty intervals for \omm and defer the definition for \ojzjk to the respective section.
+In order to allow the comparison of empty intervals among different populations, we follow the definition of Zheng and Doerr~\shortcite{ZhengD25approx} and define a fixed number of~$n$ empty intervals for any population, based on the points $\{i - 0.5 \mid i \in [n]\}$ in the space~$[0, n]$ of the first objective of \omm.
 Formally, let~$P$ be a population of individuals containing at least~$0^n$ and~$1^n$.
-For all $i \in [n]$, the \emph{$i^{\text{th}}$ empty interval~$I_i$} (of~$P$ for~\omm) is defined as
+For all $i \in [n]$, the \emph{$i$-th empty interval~$I_i$} (of~$P$ for~\omm) is defined as

-Note that, by definition, the objective values currently not in~$P$ are given by the interior points of each empty interval.
+By definition, the objective values not in~$P$ are given by the interior points of the empty intervals.
 For example, the empty interval $[0 ..
 2]$ implies that the objective value $(1, n - 1)$ is not in the population.
-Also note that different empty intervals can coincide.
+Different empty intervals can coincide.

 Furthermore, given a population~$P$ of individuals containing at least~$0^n$ and~$1^n$, we define the \emph{maximum empty interval} (MEI) as the maximum length of its empty intervals, that is,

 where $|[a .. b]| = b - a$ denotes the length of an interval $[a .. b]$.
 Note that if~$P$ covers the Pareto front, then $\MEI(P) = 1$.